The Art of Sound Design

-When engineering and imagination become one, the boundary between engineer and sound designer is transcended.
+When engineering and vision become one, the boundary between engineer and sound designer is transcended.

-It’s where every technical tool becomes a musical voice.
+It’s where every technical tool becomes a musical voice, a ‘device for expression’.

-It’s not enough to be a very capable engineer – one must have an intense desire to shape the sound of any instrument — transcending it to be an organic part of the tapestry in a cohesive musical landscape.
+It’s not enough to be a very capable engineer who has studied the mechanical and mathematical foundation of a mixdown studio – one must have an intense desire to shape the sound of any instrument — transcending it to be an organic part of a vibrant tapestry in a cohesive musical landscape.

 “MONET DIDN’T PAINT THE BRIDGE — HE PAINTED WHAT WAS BETWEEN THE BRIDGE AND HIM”

 Monet was fascinated with all the painters that would flock to his property in Giverny, France — an hour outside of Paris.

 The wanted to be in the presence of his mystical bridge — and paint it themselves.

 Monet said that what they didn’t get was that the magic wasn’t in the bridge — that magic was expressing the bridge.